 6th September 2018

-Essex Community Foundation is delighted to announce the appointment of Nicholas Alston CBE DL, as its next Chair of Trustees.
+Essex Community Foundation is delighted to announce the appointment of Nicholas Alston CBE DL as its next Chair of Trustees.

-Jonathan Minter DL, the Foundation’s Chair since 2013, will hand over the reins at ECF’s Annual General Meeting in November, having completed eight years on the Board, the maximum term that a Trustee can serve.
+Jonathan Minter DL, the Foundation’s Chairman since 2013, will hand over the reins at ECF’s Annual General Meeting in November, having completed eight years on the Board, the maximum term that a Trustee can serve.

-Nick, who joined ECF as a Trustee in 2017, was born and raised in Essex and lives in Chelmsford with his wife, Philippa.
+Nick, who joined ECF as a Trustee in 2017, was born and raised in Essex and lives in Chelmsford with his wife Philippa.
 In 2012, Nick was elected as the first Police and Crime Commissioner, a role which he says gave him an insight into the vital role of the voluntary sector across the Essex.